NoosWare/rapp_beginner_tutorials/cpp/vision/face_detect/README.md

 example call `face_detection.cpp`.
 You can see the complete example [here](source/face_detection.cpp).

-In this example we are going to take images from a camera and we are going to use this image to call the RAPP platform and look for faces.
+In this example we take image data from a camera and we use the image to call the RAPP platform and look for faces.

-For taking a image from our usb camera we have to use OpenCV:
+For acquisition of the image from our usb camera we use OpenCV:

 ```cpp
 cv::VideoCapture camera(0);